Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Methodology

-In contrast, the direct regression approach skips entirely the truly unsupervised anomaly detection step.
-Instead, it attempts to use active learning to directly model the user's ``interestingness'' score.
-The approach of \citet{Walmsley_2021} is to select a small set of random examples for labelling and then iteratively query the user (sometimes called the oracle in machine learning literature) with a new set of examples explicitly selected, using an ``acquisition'' function, in order to improve the regression algorithm.
+In contrast, the DR approach skips entirely the truly unsupervised anomaly detection step.
+Instead, it attempts to use AL to directly model the user's `interestingness' score.
+The approach of Walmsley et al. \citeyearpar{Walmsley_2021} is to select a small set of random examples for labelling and then iteratively query the user (sometimes called the oracle in machine learning literature) with a new set of examples explicitly selected, using an `acquisition' function, in order to improve the regression algorithm.
 While any regression algorithm can be used, it must be able to produce uncertainty information in order to compute the acquisition function.
-Gaussian processes are ideally suited to this task as they model uncertain or noisy functions.
+GPs are ideally suited to this task as they model uncertain or noisy functions.
 They assign probabilities to potential data-fitting functions and update these probabilities as data points are labelled, transitioning from a prior to a posterior distribution.
-GPs rely on a kernel to shape function behaviour and smoothness, with hyperparameters adjusted based on data likelihood to maximise the fit to observed data.
+GPs rely on a kernel to shape function behaviour and smoothness, with hyperparameters adjusted based on data likelihood to maximize the fit to observed data.

 The GP incorporated in \astronomaly{} uses a combination of the Mat\'ern kernel and the WhiteKernel to model the relationships between data points and account for noise in the predictions.
-Both implementations are implemented in Python through the \textsc{scikit-learn} package \citep{scikit-learn}.
+Both implementations are implemented in Python through the \textsc{scikit-learn} package (Pedregosa et al. \citeyear{scikit-learn}).